biapy.data.post_processing.post_processing

 • data (4D Numpy array) – Binary foreground labels and contours data to apply watershed into.
 E.g. (397, 1450, 2000, 2).

 • channels (str) – Channel type used.
-Possible options: BC, BCM, BCD, BCDv2, Dv2 and BDv2.
+Possible options: A, C, BC, BCM, BCD, BCDv2, Dv2 and BDv2.

 • ths (float, optional) – Thresholds to be used on each channel.
 TH_BINARY_MASK used in the semantic mask to create watershed seeds; TH_CONTOUR used in the contours to create watershed seeds; TH_FOREGROUND used in the semantic mask to create the foreground mask; TH_POINTS used in the point mask to create watershed seeds; TH_DISTANCE used in the distances to create watershed seeds.